 Sunday, September 23, 2012

-According to the Scriptures: The Third Day in the Old Testament
+According To The Scriptures: The Third Day in the Old Testament

 In 1 Corinthians 15:4 the apostle Paul says that Christ "was raised on the third day according to the Scriptures".
 Have you ever wondered where the third day is mentioned in the Old Testament and how does it picture the resurrection of Christ?